 - Organization is an organized group of people with a particular purpose, such as a company, firm, concern, operation, corporation, institution, group, establishment, consortium, conglomerate, combine, syndicate, body, agency, federation, confederation, alliance, coalition, association, movement, society, league, club, network, confederacy.

-- Card is a unique record of information in a project that you can print on a card printer.
-You can store more information on a card (defined in the Designer Field Definition) than will be printed.
+- Record is a unique record of information in a project that you can print on a card printer.
+You can store more information on a record (defined in the Designer Field Definition) than will be printed.
 We also call that data collection.
 Example, you can add the field Passport # to get the information on screen, but not printing it.

 You can see above the IDC interface; we use the following nomenclature through the documentation.